nelsonkuang/vue-mobiscroll/README.md

 # vue-mobiscroll
 A light-weight flexible Scroll Picker similiar to Mobiscroll built with Vue.js

-Support swipping up / down, mouse dragging up / down are supported too
+Support swipping up / down, mouse dragging up / down , mouse scrolling up / down.

 ## how to use it?